Suzanna-Linn/slua/docs/moving-if-and-loops.md

 It uses the keywords "then" and "end" instead of { and }.
 The condition doesn't need to be inside ( and ).
-There is a keyword "elsif" instead of "else if".
+There is a keyword "elsif" that can be used instead of "else if".

 Basic if-else:
 <table><tr><td>